laravel/docs/elixir.md

     npm install --global gulp

+If you use a version control system, you may wish to run the `npm shrinkwrap` to lock your NPM requirements:

+     npm shrinkwrap

+Once you have run this command, feel free to commit the [npm-shrinkwrap.json]`https://docs.npmjs.com/cli/shrinkwrap` into source control.

 ### Laravel Elixir

 The only remaining step is to install Elixir!
 Within a fresh installation of Laravel, you'll find a `package.json` file in the root.
 Think of this like your `composer.json` file, except it defines Node dependencies instead of PHP.
 You may install the dependencies it references by running: